 Therefore, the research seems to indicate that coffee and tea, in moderate amounts, can be beneficial for stroke patients.
 However, there are some important caveats.

 Who Shouldn’t Drink Coffee?

-Since hypertension is the leading cause of stroke, anything that worsens the condition will significantly increase your risk of stroke – yikes!
+For example, those with severe hypertension should avoid caffeinated drinks, as caffeine can cause a short but dramatic spike in blood pressure.
+Since hypertension is a leading cause of stroke, anything that worsens the condition will significantly increase your risk of stroke.

 In addition, some studies show that high levels of caffeine can block the release of adenosine, a neuroprotective agent that brings down inflammation and promotes brain healing.
 As a result, drinking too much caffeine could potentially slow down the stroke recovery process.

 It’s also important to look at how coffee is consumed.